andrewjtorres/tally/readme.md

   the processing continues
 - The results of the JSON parsing are stored in a `data/cache.json` file to speed up subsequent executions
-- The final output prints the tag name and associated count in ascending order:
+- The final output prints the tag name and associated count in descending order:

 ```text
 ipsum  3